Study the beginnings of modernism,

 1-hour tour

-foreign language 100 Euros
+other foreign language 115 Euros

 2-hour

-foreign language 115 Euros
+other foreign language 140 Euros

 For museum tours, prices plus admission fee.